-International Journal of Organizational Leadership is devoted to theoretical and empirical research concerning organizational behavior, organizational psychology, and managers leadership tactics and consequences.
+International Journal of Organizational Leadership is devoted to theoretical and empirical research concerning organizational behaviour, organizational psychology, and managers' leadership tactics and consequences.

 Topics covered by the journal include perception, cognition, judgment, attitudes, emotion, well-being, motivation, choice, and performance.
 Its specific purposes are to foster an improved understanding of how people in an organization be leaded and how leadership can be affected by organizations business conducting.